learn-co-curriculum/cs-interpreting-performance-profiles-readme/README.md

 ![alt tag](https://raw.githubusercontent.com/learn-co-curriculum/cs-interpreting-performance-profiles-readme/wip-master/figure02.small.png?token=ABy37dZ6JlrLQFQEl_vvD7xiRCyUYvTbks5W3vhZwA%3D%3D)

 Remember that a straight line on this graph does **not** mean that the algorithm is linear.
 Rather, if the runtime is proportional to `n`<sup>k</sup> for any exponent, `k`, we expect to see a straight line with slope `k`.
-In this case, we expect the total time for `n` adds to be proportional to `n`<sup>2</sup>.
-And in fact the estimated slope is 1.992, which is so close we would be afraid to fake data this good.
+In this case, we expect the total time for `n` adds to be proportional to `n`<sup>2</sup>, so we expect a straight line with slope 2.
+In fact, the estimated slope is 1.992, which is so close we would be afraid to fake data this good.

 ## Profiling `LinkedList` methods

 The next exercise asked you to profile the peformance of adding new elements at the beginning of a `LinkedList`.
-Based on analysis, we expect each `add` to take constant time, because in a linked list, we don't have to shift the existing elements; we can just add a new node at the beginning.
+Based on our analysis, we expect each `add` to take constant time, because in a linked list, we don't have to shift the existing elements; we can just add a new node at the beginning.
 So we expect the total time for `n` adds to be linear.

-Here's the code we used:
+Here's our solution:

 ```java
 	public static void profileLinkedListAddBeginning() {